Stas9364/armaggedon/README.md

 # armaggedon
-PWA-application for selecting and destroying asteroids.
+PWA for selecting and destroying asteroids.
 You can find out more information about any asteroids.